redox-os/website/content/faq.en.md

 ## What is Redox?

-Redox is a microkernel-based operating system, a complete, fully-functioning, general-purpose operating system with a focus on safety, freedom, reliability, correctness, and pragmatism.
+Redox is a microkernel-based operating system: a complete, fully-functioning, general-purpose operating system with a focus on safety, freedom, reliability, correctness, and pragmatism.

 Wherever possible, the system components are written in Rust and run in user-space.

 ### Current status

-Redox is a alpha/beta quality software, because we implement new features while fix the bugs.
+Redox is alpha/beta quality software, because we implement new features while fixing the bugs.

-Thus it's not ready for daily usage yet, feel free to test the system until its maturity and **don't store your sensitive data without a proper backup.**
+Because of this, it's not ready for daily usage yet.
+Feel free to test the system until its maturity and **don't store your sensitive data without a proper backup.**

-The version 1.0 will be released once all system APIs are considered stable.
+The 1.0 version will be released once all system APIs are considered stable.

 ## What does Redox mean?

-[Redox](https://en.wikipedia.org/wiki/Redox) is the chemical reaction (reduction–oxidation) that creates rust, as Redox is an operating system written in Rust, it makes sense.
+[Redox](https://en.wikipedia.org/wiki/Redox) is the chemical reaction (reduction–oxidation) that creates rust.
+As Redox is an operating system written in Rust, it makes sense.

 It sounds like Minix/Linux too.